-At least 20% of housing in a neighborhood should be affordable
+At least 20% of housing in a neighbourhood should be affordable

-- Increases property values: Property values increase from mixed-use neighborhoods.
+- Increases property values: Property values increase from mixed-use neighbourhoods.

 - Saves households money: Households save money and time due to the availability of local goods and services.
 This allows people to meet their everyday needs with fewer long-distance trips.